Installation & Repair

 To Remove or Prevent Nasty Garbage Disposal Smells:

-Here are some natural methods to clean your garbage disposal that are good for the environment and very inexpensive.
+Here are some natural methods to clean garbage disposals that are good for the environment and very inexpensive.

 Periodically, take a lemon or orange and toss it into the disposal.
-The oils and juice from the fruits and peels naturally clean the walls inside the garbage disposal and create a fresh, long-lasting scent.
+The oils and juice from the fruits and peels naturally clean the walls inside and create a fresh, long-lasting scent.

 Freeze vinegar in ice cube trays and run those down the disposal.
-This will keep your blades sharp while safely killing odor-causing bacteria.
+This will keep your grind chambers clean while safely killing odor-causing bacteria.

-For stubborn odors pour baking soda into the drain and let it set for several hours before running the water and garbage disposal.
+For stubborn odors pour baking soda into the drain and let it sit for several hours before running the water and garbage disposal.

 For really stubborn odors, use a safe cleaning product like Borax.
 Just pour 3-4 tablespoons of Borax down the drain and let it sit for an hour.
 Then turn on the hot water and flush the borax away.

-- Do keep your garbage disposal clean.
+- Do keep garbage disposals clean.
 Pour a little dish soap inside and let the garbage disposal run for a minute or so with some cold water after washing dishes.

-- Do run your garbage disposal regularly.
-Frequent use prevents rust and corrosion, assures that all parts stay moving and prevents obstructions from accumulating.
+- Do run them regularly.
+Frequent use prevents rust and corrosion, assures that all parts stay moving, and prevent obstructions from accumulating.

-- Do grind food waste w/ a strong flow of cold water.
+- Do grind food waste with a strong flow of cold water.
 Why cold water?
-It will cause any grease or oils that may get into the unit to solidify, so that they can be chopped up before reaching the trap.
+It will cause any grease or oils that may get into the unit to solidify so that they can be chopped up before reaching the trap.

-- Do grind certain hard materials such as small chicken and fish bones, egg shells, small fruit pits, etc. A scouring action is created by these particles inside the grind chamber that cleans the garbage disposal’s walls.
+- Do grind certain hard materials such as small chicken and fish bones, small fruit pits, etc. A scouring action is created by these particles inside the grinding chamber that cleans the garbage disposal’s walls.

 - Do cut large items into smaller pieces.
-Put them into the garbage disposal one at a time instead of trying to shove a large amount in at once.
+Put them into garbage disposals one at a time instead of trying to shove a large amount in at once.

 The most important rule of thumb: Don’t Put Anything In The Garbage Disposal That Is Not Biodegradable Food.
-A garbage disposal is not a trash can; it’s for food scraps only.
-Non food items can damage both blades and the motor.
+The garbage disposal is not a trash can; it’s for food scraps only.
+Nonfood items can damage both blades and the motor.
 When in doubt, throw it out!